Background

 What is a Good CRR?

-In essence, businesses should have the highest CRR possible.
-While a 100% rate can be achieved, not everyone is going to hit that number.
+In essence, businesses should aim for the highest CRR possible.
+While a 100% rate isn’t unlikely, not everyone is going to hit that number.

 To find the best CRR for you, you should compare it to your industry’s average.
-Here are some retention rates you can use as a reference by Statista:
+Here are some retention rates you can use as a reference by CustomerGauge:

 As you can see, CRR can differ between industries.
 Most businesses, though, will aim for an 85%, which I believe is a great starting point.

 Furthermore, if your CRR is below your industry average, you really need to optimize your strategy and find a way to retain more customers.
-How?
-We’ll get to that.
-Just bear with me for a few more minutes.
+But first, we’ll check some essential KPIs to improve your customer retention strategy.

 Essential Metrics To Retain Your Customers

-Before I show you the best customer retention strategies, let’s see the most important marketing metrics you need to track and how to calculate them:
+Before moving to the best customer retention practices, let’s see the most important marketing metrics you need to track and how to calculate them:

 Purchase Frequency Rate (PFR)